-The entirety of the planning area is at risk to seismic ground shaking, and thus all critical facilities and infrastructure is at risk in the event of an earthquake.
+Ground shaking would affect the entirety of the planning area, and therefore all City and CCUSD critical facilities, infrastructure systems, structures, individuals and businesses are considered vulnerable.
+This would include the entire population of Culver City (approximately 40,000 individuals) and CCUSD students/employees (approximately 7,000 students and 450 estimated staff members).
 The extent of damage would depend on the location and magnitude of the earthquake.
 Significant ground shaking could be trigged by the Newport-Inglewood Fault Zone within the City, or could be trigged by a regional incident on a major fault line such as the San Andreas Fault.
 As there are several fault lines known to cause earthquakes in the southern California region, the City is also vulnerable to ground shaking from incidents outside of the planning area.

 Damage to facilities, infrastructure, or private property due to ground shaking could be significant, and result in injuries or even death.
-Ground shaking is likely to cause physical or structural impacts to the City.
-Depending on the extent of the earthquake, transportation systems and utility systems could be hindered which would further disrupt the City's response and evacuation.
+Ground shaking is likely to cause physical or structural impacts to the planning area.
+Depending on the extent of the earthquake, transportation systems and utility systems could be hindered which would further disrupt the City/CCUSD response and evacuation.